diegodafranca/erlangB/README.md

 # erlangB
-# Objective
+## Objective
-Create a calculator for traffic prediction with Python 3.x based on Erlang B traffic model based on the following paper: https://www.cas.mcmaster.ca/~qiao/publications/erlang.pdf .
+To create a traffic capacity calculator using the Erlang B traffic model as proposed on the following paper: https://www.cas.mcmaster.ca/~qiao/publications/erlang.pdf.